marioymario/Interesting-to-me/README.md

-# Interesting-to-me
-some works that I found interesting and hope they can be helpful

-the data is categorized as public safety and public domain. it was created on January 28, 2017 and updated on February 16, 2021 we also will be using information from the U.S Census Bureau
+# Seattle Police Use of Force Analysis

+Use of force by police has been a hot topic lately Here we are taking a look at data from the Seattle police departament related to use of the force.

 https://data.seattle.gov/Public-Safety/Use-Of-Force/ppi5-g2bj (data)
 https://www.census.gov/quickfacts/seattlecitywashington (data)

-Here the steps,
--get the data:
--clean the data,

-Visualizations of:
+# We will be looking at:
 -Seattle Police use of the Force on Subject_Gender -Level of use of the force by race
--Use of force and level by Precint (a district of a city or town as defined for police purposes) -Total use of force independet of the level by race -Use of the force by sex and race
+-Use of force and level by Precint (a district of a city or town as defined for police purposes) -Total use of force independent of the level by race -Use of force by sex and race

-As well, we are taking a look into the Officer Identification number and times that the Officer_Id make use of the force between January 28, 2017 and updated on February 16, 2021
+As well, we are taking a look into the Officer Identification number and times that the Officer_Id make use of force between January 28, 2017 and updated on February 16, 2021

+The data is categorized as public safety and public domain.
+It was created on January 28, 2017 and updated on February 16, 2021.
+We also will be using information from the U.S Census Bureau.

-feauture engeenering to extract addresses from locations and then addresses into Latitud and longitud. (so we can number of incidents per Precint)
+Feature engineering to extract addresses from locations and then turning addresses into latitude and longitude to better understand the number of incidents per precinct.
+Unfortunately, this does not run at Git.

-## the data contains a map but for some reason did not upload at Git.
+## The data contains a map but for some reason did not upload at Git.
-## ask me if you wanted to check it
+## Please contact me should you want to see the aforementioned data map.